chazritz/dot_config/README.md

 Tmux-leader key is Ctrl-Space<br>
 NeoVim-leader key is Space

-This also has a fairly decent tmux config with the leader set to Ctrl-Space<br>

 For the .zshrc file, you will need the following tools installed ( they are useful ) homebrew ( if using macOS ) vivid ( for themable ls colors )